rainbowdashlabs/sql-java/docs/04/driver.md

 # Driver Implementations

 Every database has its own driver implementation.
 Like mentioned before, those drivers are responsible to translate between java and your database.
-They map java datatypes to their sql types and vice versa.
+They map a java datatype to their sql types and vice versa.

 You can usually find those drivers via Google when you search for `<database> jdbc`.
 You also probably want to use a build tool to integrate those drivers into your application.
 But I am sure you know how to do this.